Louisiana State Penitentiary: Prison View Golf Course

-Prison View Golf Course, a 6000 yard, 9-hole, 36-par golf course, is located on the grounds of Angola.
+Prison View Golf Course, a 6000 yard, 9-hole, 36-par golf course, is located on the grounds of Louisiana State Penitentiary.
 Prison View, the only golf course on the property of an American prison, is between the Tunica Hills and Camp J, at the intersection of B-Line Road and Camp J Road.
 All individuals wishing to play must provide personal information 48 hours before arrival so that the prison authorities can conduct background checks.
 Convicted felons and individuals on visitation lists cannot play on the golf course.
 Current prisoners at Angola are not permitted to play on the golf course.

 The golf course, constructed on a former bull pasture site, opened in June 2004.
-Prisoners performed most of the work to construct the course.
+Inmates performed most of the work to construct the course.
 Prisoners that the administration considers to be the most trustworthy are permitted to work at the golf course.
 Warden Burl Cain said he built the course so employees would be encouraged to stay at Angola over weekends.
 He wanted them available to provide support in case of an emergency.

 Guest house

 The "Ranch House" is a facility for prison guests.
 James Ridgeway of Mother Jones described it as "a sort of clubhouse where the wardens and other officials get together in a convivial atmosphere for chow prepared by inmate cooks."
-Originally constructed to serve as a conference center to supplement the meeting room in the Angola administration building, the "Ranch House" received its name after Burl Cain was selected as Warden.
+Originally constructed to serve as a conference center to supplement the meeting room in the LSP administration building, the "Ranch House" received its name after Burl Cain was selected as Warden.
 Cain had the building renovated to accommodate overnight guests.
 The renovations, which included converting one room into a bedroom and adding a shower and fireplace, cost approximately $7,346.
-Traditionally, prisoners who worked successfully in the Ranch House were later assigned to work as cooks at the Louisiana Governor's Mansion.
+Traditionally, inmates who worked successfully in the Ranch House were later assigned to work as cooks at the Louisiana Governor's Mansion.